sigsep/open-unmix-pytorch/docs/training.md

 ### `MUSDBDataset` (`musdb`) (default)

-The [MUSDB18](https://sigsep.github.io/datasets/musdb.html) and [MUSDB18-HQ](https://sigsep.github.io/datasets/musdb.html) are the largest freely available dataset for professionally produced music tracks (~10h duration) of different styles.
-They come with isolated `drums`, `bass`, `vocals` and `others` stems.

-_MUSDB18_ contains two subsets: "train", composed of 100 songs, and "test", composed of 50 songs.
+The [MUSDB18](https://sigsep.github.io/datasets/musdb.html) and [MUSDB18-HQ](https://sigsep.github.io/datasets/musdb.html) are the largest freely available datasets for professionally produced music tracks (~10h duration) of different styles.
+They come with isolated `drums`, `bass`, `vocals` and `others` stems. _MUSDB18_ contains two subsets: "train", composed of 100 songs, and "test", composed of 50 songs.

+Training `MUSDB18` using _open-unmix_ comes with several design decisions to improve efficiency and performance.

+* __chunking__: we don not feed full audio tracks into _open-unmix_ but instead chunk the audio into 6s excerpts (`--seq-dur 6.0`).
+* __balanced track sampling__: to not create a bias for longer audio tracks we randomly yield one track from MUSDB18 and select a random chunk subsequently.
+In one epoch we select (on average) 64 samples from each track.
+* __source augmentation__: we apply random gains between `0.25` and `1.25` to all sources before mixing.
+Furthermore, we randomly swap the channels the input mixture.
+* __random track mixing__: for a given target we select a _random track_ with replacement.
+To yield a mixture we draw the interfering sources from different tracks (again with replacement) to increase generalization of the model.
+* __fixed validation split__: we provide a fixed validation split of [16 tracks](https://github.com/sigsep/sigsep-mus-db/blob/b283da5b8f24e84172a60a06bb8f3dacd57aa6cd/musdb/configs/mus.yaml#L41).
+We evaluate on these tracks in full length instead of using chunking to have evaluation as close as possible to the actual test data.

 #### Dataset arguments